rajeshso/checkout-kata/README.md

   - Please refer the format for other rules in the config_rules[n].cfg files.
 - Please place the config_rules.cfg and config_rules[n].cfg files in the resources folder or the root of the project.
 - The file sizes should not be too large to fit in memory.
+- Comments are code smell because the code should be self-explanatory.
+Yet, I have added comments to communicate intent quicker the algorithm code to the interview panel.
+The comments will be removed in the production code though.[https://refactoring.guru/smells/comments#:~:text=Comments%20are%20usually%20created%20with,code%20that%20could%20be%20improved.]